Overcoming the barriers to sustainability and responsible sourcing

 Achieving a sustainable built environment requires collaboration and effort from every part of the construction supply chain.
 To address gaps in the adoption of sustainable approaches, it is essential to understand different perspectives from within the construction industry on the barriers to, and opportunities in, responsible sourcing.

 At Tata Steel, we are committed to integrating sustainability into our business operations and are taking an insight-driven approach to understanding the industry’s thoughts on responsible sourcing.
-Our recent survey captured a wide cross-section of the industry on their attitudes to sustainability and current practices.
+An in-depth survey we carried out captured a wide cross-section of the industry on their attitudes to sustainability and current practices.

 The questions were developed with a specific focus on gaining valuable insights relating to responsible sourcing, covering areas such as influencing factors, standards and levels of adoption.